spacecolonyone/MarsCityState/README.md

 In the beginning, the governor will contract the service providers for the minimum set of services.
 Later, as the city grows and becomes more attractive to new businesses, the governor will ensure there is sufficient supply for the minimum set of services only by running the service platform and will only rarely directly contract service providers.

-The design of the city sets the role of the service platform as a key support for the interaction among the governor, residents and businesses to achieve the milestones and grow the city.
+The design of the city positions the service platform to be the medium for the interactions among the governor, residents and businesses to achieve the milestones and grow the city.
 The design is not bound to any specific implementation of the different services.
-Instead it is open to accommodating the innovation businesses can bring to solve the challenges in living on Mars.
+Instead it is open to accommodating the innovation businesses can bring to solve the challenges of life on Mars.

 We will only look at examples for possible implementations of the different services in the minimum set:

  * **Shelter** - Basic protection from the harsh environment on Mars, from radiation and bad weather, will be provided by the infrastructure, part of the service platform.
 A cover made of rammed soil at least one meter thick will form a cave that will provide sufficient space for living and protection from the natural environment on Mars.
 The cover will block the radiation from the Sun and Space.
 The cave will be intentionally larger than the room needed for the residents and will maintain better environment in terms of temperature and air pressure although not enough for living without additional protection.
 The infrastructure of the service platform will include inflatable habitat as a second level of protection.
 The habitat will maintain fresh air and constant room temperature.
 For the cases of emergencies, the infrastructure will also offer light protective suits and emergency spaces to hide.
-These three levels of protection will be constantly monitored and maintained in automated way.
+These three levels of protection will be constantly monitored and maintained in an automated way.
 The shelter will have an in-built communication system that will ensure connection to the control center and the rest of the world.
 We will look in more detail into this infrastructure in the next section.

- * **Air** - Breathable air will be constantly recycled from imported and locally produced air.
+ * **Air** - Breathable air will be constantly recycled from imported and locally produced gases.
 Service providers will use a variety of technologies to produce and recycle air and will be able to choose the appropriate mix to optimize financial returns.
 For example, they can import oxygen from Earth, extract it from the water reserves of the city or recycle the used air.
-Regulations by the governor will include provisions for the quality of air, capacity, redundancies and emergency procedures.
+Regulations by the governor will include provisions for the quality of air, production capacities, redundancies and emergency procedures.
 Service providers will have the choice of specializing in supplying air or combining air supply with other services, such as air conditioning and heating.

  * **Water** - Drinkable water will similarly be constantly recycled from imported and locally produced water reserves.
 Again, service providers will use a variety of technologies to produce and recycle water, optimizing their financial returns within the constraints of regulation and customer satisfaction.
 Since water is very heavy and costly to import from planet Earth, service providers will possibly use in-situ resources while the demand is small and may later supplement with asteroid mining if local extraction cannot keep up with the growth rate of the city.
 Service providers will have the choice of specializing in supplying water or combining water supply with other services such as those related to air and energy.